Veronica Samuels

 If you wonder what to do in Yuma AZ, for a relaxing activity, the colourful Arizona Market Place is where you need to go, and also the best place to collect souvenirs.

-After all the shopping, treat yourself to all types of tasty snacks and drinks, from burgers to tacos and sandwiches, hotdogs, the local special date shakes, and ice cream.
+After all the shopping, treat yourself to all types of tasty snacks and drinks, from burgers to tacos and sandwiches, hot dogs, the local special date shakes, and ice cream.

 ADMIRE ART AT THE MUSEUM OF HISTORY IN GRANITE

-The Museum Of History In Granite, established in the ’80s by Jacques-Andre Istel, is a unique outdoor museum that features many monuments made from granite, each 100 ft (30 m) long, including the iconic spiral staircase to nowhere, formerly part of the Eiffel Tower.
+The Museum of History in Granite, established in the ’80s by Jacques-Andre Istel, is a unique outdoor museum that features many monuments made from granite, each 100 ft (30 m) long, including the iconic spiral staircase to nowhere, formerly part of the Eiffel Tower.

 Check out the other granite monuments depicting the History of Arizona, the History of the French Foreign Legion, Aviation History, language, parachuting, and the ambitious History of Humanity.